Configure AsciiDoc

 By default, Assembler uses the navtitle as the starting section for a page in the assembly as well as the subtitle for the assembly when root level is 1.

-If you want to use a different navtitle in the assembly than what’s defined in the navigation, you can assign the assembly-navtitle attribute in the document header of the page.
+If you want to use a different navtitle in the assembly than what’s defined in the navigation, you can assign a non-empty value to the assembly-navtitle attribute in the document header of the page.

 For example: